 Currents, our data streaming export, is included in certain Braze packages.
 Braze Currents allows you to integrate through Data Storage using flat files or to our Behavioral Analytics and Customer Data partners using a batched JSON payloads to a designated endpoint.

 Custom attributes are a collection of your users' unique traits.
 They are best for storing attributes about your users, or information about low-value actions within your application.
 You can assign custom attributes to users within the dashboard.
 You can filter and segment your users according to these attributes for both iOS and Android campaigns.

-Braze's custom events are actions taken by your users; they're best suited for tracking high-value user interactions with your application.
+Custom events in Braze are actions taken by your users; they're best suited for tracking high-value user interactions with your application.

 A user is considered dormant when there has been no activity in the last twelve months.

 An end of a communication channel also known as an API endpoint is used within the Braze messaging API for sending and scheduling messages.

 Exception events occur when a user has reached the desired goal and do not receive a triggered message.
 This ensures that the triggered message is still relevant to the user.